vuex-asr/vuex-asr/docs/learn-by-example/mutations.md

 # mutations

 Vuex offers a great way to mutate state items with the use of mutations and actions.
-Vuex-asr enables you to bind those actions and mutations the same way you could bind [state](./hello-world-example.html) and [getters](getters-example.html).
+Vuex-asr enables you to bind those actions and mutations the same way you could bind [state](./hello-world-example.html) and [getters](getters-example.html) by the component's attributes.
 In this chapter we discuss the use of mutations.

 ## vuex mutations in a nutshell

 Mutations are methods used in the store to change/mutate the state and keep track of those changes/mutations.
-You could read more about mutations in the [vuex guide/mutations](https://vuex.vuejs.org/guide/mutations.html).
+Read more about mutations in the [vuex guide/mutations](https://vuex.vuejs.org/guide/mutations.html).

 ::: tip
-Keeping track of mutations is very handy for debugging.
+Keeping track of mutations is very helpful for debugging.
 It's recommended to download the [vue.js devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) for chrome.
-If you go to the `Vuex` tab in it you'll see your mutations and state.
+If you go to the `Vuex` tab, you'll see your mutations and state.
 :::

 ## the store